ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

     // Use 'spatial.point' to specify the document field names containing the spatial data.
-    // The latitude field is always passed as the first param. spatial.point(Address.Location.Latitude, Address.Location.Longitude),
+    // The latitude field is always passed as the first param.
+    // (Note: 'spatial.wkt' is used when the document contains a WKT string.) spatial.point(Address.Location.Latitude, Address.Location.Longitude),

     // Specify a geographical area.